open-transport-mallorca/.github/profile/README.md

 We host projects related to Mallorquin transport services, including but not limited to:

 - [**Mallorca Public Transit API**](https://github.com/open-transport-mallorca/mallorca_transit_services): A comprehensive API providing real-time and static data for buses, trains, and other public transport in Mallorca.
-- **ViaMallorca**: _Currently under development, available soon_ - A beautiful, open-source app for tracking public transport, checking lines and schedules & more!
+- [**ViaMallorca**](https://github.com/open-transport-mallorca/ViaMallorca): A beautiful, open-source app for tracking public transport, checking lines and schedules & more!

 You can explore all our projects in the [repositories](https://github.com/orgs/open-transport-mallorca/repositories) section.